aurora-opensource/au/docs/index.md

   What else is out there?
 This page gives a detailed comparison to some of the most prominent other C++ units libraries.

+- **[Supported Compilers](./supported-compilers.md).**  Au aims to work with _any_ C++ compiler with full support for C++14 or later.
+That said, some platform/compiler combinations have more detailed data.
+Learn about our tiers of support, and what it takes to add a specific compiler.

 - **[Installation](./install.md).**  Once you're ready to try it out, here's how.
 You can be up and running in any project within minutes!